tinybirdco/use-case-examples/add_new_column_with_values/README.md

 ----------------
 ```

-but it is way lower than the `Live` version because only data after the future date filter has been synced:
+but it is lower than the `Live` version because only data after the future date filter has been synced:

 ```sh
 tb sql "select count() as live_rows from analytics_events"